Welcome to Keynsham Action Network

 1st July 2016 7pm Keynsham Music Festival Big Tent

-Two extraordinary women will bring their stories about how to save the world from the genius and the foolishness of the human.
-Both are concerned with ….
+Two extraordinary women brought their stories about how to save the world from the genius and the foolishness of the human.
+Both women are concerned with ….

 What Lies Beneath?